-I’ve noticed lately that so many customers and clients have been asking about medical-grade and professional skincare products: what these terms really mean, whether or not my own line falls into one of these categories, and if this is something their skin needs.
-I know there’s a lot of confusion surrounding this topic, so I thought I’d take some time to clear it up and offer insights based on my thirty years in the industry as well as my behind-the-scenes knowledge (plus, a dermatologist weighs in!).
+Updated 04/30/21.
+Lately, I’ve noticed that so many customers and clients have been asking about medical-grade and professional skincare products: what these terms really mean, whether or not my own line falls into one of these categories, and if this is something their skin needs.
+I know there’s a lot of confusion surrounding this topic, so I thought I’d take some time to clear it up and offer insights from my thirty years in the industry as well as my behind-the-scenes knowledge (plus, a dermatologist weighs in!).

 Assumption #1: “Medical-grade products are stronger and more potent than ‘regular’ skincare products.
 They may be too harsh for my sensitive skin.”

-This is possible, but not always the case.
-A product marketed as medical-grade could be too harsh for your skin, but so could a product NOT marketed as medical-grade.
+This is possible, but it’s not always the case.
+A product that’s marketed as medical-grade could be too harsh for your skin, but so could a product that’s NOT marketed as medical-grade.
 Some people think that medical-grade products contain higher percentages of certain ingredients than other products, but that’s not the case anymore.
-(Also, ingredient percentages aren’t everything.)
+(It’s also worth noting that ingredient percentages aren’t everything.)

-For example, my Pro Results Serum is our strongest exfoliating acid serum and could easily be too strong for someone with sensitive skin.
+Take the Pro Results Serum, for example.
+It’s our strongest exfoliating acid serum and could easily be too strong for someone with sensitive skin.
 On the flip side, some medical-grade products are made specifically for soothing and repairing the skin.
 It all depends on the individual product as well as your unique skin and its needs.

 Assumption #2: “You can only get it with a prescription and should use it under dermatologist supervision.”

-False.
-Medical-grade and prescription formulas are two very different things.
+This is false.
+Medical-grade formulas and prescription formulas are two very different things.
 Whereas medical-grade is an unregulated term (often used to market a product a certain way), prescriptions are heavily regulated.
-Prescriptions are required to go through many rounds of rigorous testing and clinical trials before being approved by the FDA.
+Prescription formulas are required to go through many rounds of rigorous testing and clinical trials before being approved by the FDA.
 Because prescription products are classified as medications, they should be used under the supervision of a doctor or dermatologist.
-Products could be labeled “medical-grade” without going through any special testing and aren’t considered medications.
-(Although many brands who choose to market their products as “medical-grade” will often have clinical studies to back up the claims.)
+Products could be labeled “medical-grade” without going through any special testing, and they certainly aren’t considered medications (although many brands who choose to market their products as “medical-grade” will often have clinical studies to back up the claims).